Sambillingham/beyond/news/_posts/2015-10-08-the-results-are-in-whos-attending-beyond.md

   <div class="image-with-caption">
   ![Attendees Occupation Visualisation](/img/blog-content/visualisations-attendees-occupations.png)
   45% of attendees are developers.
-The other 55% are made up of designers, entrepeneurs, project managers and other traditionally non-technical roles, proving  that it's not just developers who require coding skills in today’s job market
+The other 55% are made up of designers, entrepeneurs, project managers and other traditionally non-technical roles, proving  that it's not just developers who require coding skills in today’s job market.
   </div>

 We’ll keep you posted on how the numbers change as we sell more tickets.
 As ever, if you have any questions, drop an email to amelia@beyondconf.co or tweet us @BeyondConf_.